Lupi91/ENCScanner/README.md

 Script in action<br>
 ![](/Demo/02.png?raw=true")

-Results are stored to csv, key files are copied to the result folder.<br>
+The results of the scanning process are stored in a CSV file, and BitLocker recovery key files are copied to a designated result folder.<br>
 ![](/Demo/03.png?raw=true")

 The VeraCrypt container was successfully detected - be aware that there can be a lot of false-positives like cache-files in this example from chrome...<br>